meena-erian/portacode_for_school/README.md

 * Each student gets their own **persistent folder** on the host
 * Their work survives restarts and is eaily accessible by the teacher without having to attach to the container
-* Hard disk-space limits prevent students from breaking the system by filling the disk space

 **BUT:**